github/docs/content/education/manage-coursework-with-github-classroom/teach-with-github-classroom/connect-a-learning-management-system-to-github-classroom.md

 ## Connecting to Canvas, Moodle, Sakai, and other LMSes

-Connecting to other LMSes is temporarily unavailable as {% data variables.product.company_short %} [updates to Learning Tools Interoperability (LTI) version 1.3](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/connect-a-learning-management-system-to-github-classroom#supported-lmses)
+Connecting to other LMSes is temporarily unavailable as {% data variables.product.company_short %} updates to Learning Tools Interoperability (LTI) version 1.3.
+For more information, see "[Supported LMSes](#supported-lmses)."

 In the meantime, you may manually input your roster for your class.
 For more information about manually importing the roster from your LMS into {% data variables.product.prodname_classroom %}, see "[Manage classrooms](/education/manage-coursework-with-github-classroom/manage-classrooms#creating-a-roster-for-your-classroom)."